AbhijitJowhari/ANVESHAK/README.md

 ## Acknowledgements

-We would like to acknowledge the use of the [GROBID](https://github.com/kermitt2/grobid) framework in this project.
+I would like to acknowledge the use of the [GROBID](https://github.com/kermitt2/grobid) framework in this project.
 GROBID (GeneRation Of BIbliographic Data) is an open-source library for extracting, parsing, and re-structuring raw documents into structured data.

 ## License